Hagtronics/grc_to_37.sh-Python-Version/README.md

 # A Pythonic Version of the GNU Radio Companion script grc_to_37.sh

-This is a pythonic version of the GNU Radio companion 3.x to 3.7 updater script as described here,
+This is a pythonic version of the GNU Radio companion 3.6 to 3.7 (or 3.8, 3.9 and 3.10) updater script as described here,

   https://wiki.gnuradio.org/index.php/Move_3-6_to_3-7#Restructure_of_GRC_Category_Names_to_Help_Transition

-This program works, but is not Windows friendly.
+This script above works, but is not Windows friendly.

 ## Usage: